Keeping up with restaurant industry trends can be a challenge. Staying on top of your game means having the right restaurant equipment for the job.

 A griddle is a flat cooking surface that is heated by either an open flame, electric heating element, or gas burner.
 Griddles are used in various settings, from commercial kitchens to backyard cookouts.

 Restaurant griddles are made from cast iron or steel and come in multiple sizes to accommodate different needs.
 When choosing a restaurant griddle, it is important to consider the type of food you will be cooking on it, and the size and capacity you need.

 5. Deep Fryer

 Another important consideration when choosing a commercial deep fryer is the type of fuel it uses.
 Most deep fryers use either natural gas or propane, but electric models are also available.
-Each fuel type has its own benefits and drawbacks, so choosing the one that best suits your needs is important.
+Each fuel format has its particular pros and cons, so choose one that suits your needs.

 There are a lot of different kitchen supplies and serving ware that you might need for your restaurant.
 Some of the things that you might need include:

 - Pots and Pans: A good set of pots and pans is a must for chefs such as the executive chef and Michelin star chefs.
 You’ll need a variety of sizes and shapes to accommodate all the dishes you’ll be preparing.